COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 The staging system for laryngeal cancer is clinical and based on the best possible estimate of the extent of disease before treatment.
-The assessment of the primary tumor is based on inspection and palpation when possible and by both indirect mirror examination and direct endoscopy when necessary.
+The assessment of the primary tumor is based on inspection and palpation when possible and by fiberoptic laryngoscopy.
+Panendoscopy under anesthesia ensures careful clinical examination to determine clinical extent of local disease.
 The tumor must be confirmed histologically, and any other pathological data obtained on biopsy may be included.
-Head and neck magnetic resonance imaging or computed tomography should be done prior to therapy to supplement inspection and palpation.
+Head and neck magnetic resonance imaging, computed tomography, or positron emission tomography-computed tomography should be done before therapy to supplement inspection and palpation.
 Additional radiographic studies may be included.
 The appropriate nodal drainage areas in the neck should be examined by careful palpation.

 Definitions of TNM

-The American Joint Committee on Cancer has designated staging by TNM classification to define laryngeal cancer.
+The American Joint Committee on Cancer (AJCC) has designated staging by TNM (tumor, node, metastasis) classification to define laryngeal cancer.

 Evaluation of treatment outcome can be reported in various ways: locoregional control, disease-free survival, determinate survival, and overall survival (OS) at 2 to 5 years.
 Preservation of voice is an important parameter to evaluate.
 Outcome should be reported after initial surgery, initial radiation, planned combined treatment, or surgical salvage of radiation failures.
 Primary source material should be consulted to review these differences.